Interested in living at The Source?

 What are the cell phone options?

-The Source Farm has 1 Cell Phone to rent for $25.00 US per month.
-Your unlocked cell phone might work here with a digicel prepaid chip which is easily available.
+The Source Farm has 1 Cell Phone to rent for $35.00 US per month, but you are responsible for purchasing your cellular credit.
+Your unlocked cell phone might work here with a Digicel or Flow prepaid chip which is easily available for purchase.

 What are the internet access options?

 Internet access is available at various locations on the property but not all.
 Also there is an internet café and internet access at the library in Morant Bay.

 How often and when does The Source community come together as a group?

-The Source Farm members have a montly resident meeting and larger group meetings via conference call, and smaller groups meet more often on specialized issues.
-People living at The Source come together for a general meeting once a week, and have breakfast, lunch and dinners together based on everyones schedules.
+The Source has monthly residential meetings.
+Larger group meetings meet via conference call for international members.
+Smaller groups meet more often on specialized issues.
+People living at The Source come together for a general meeting once a week, and have breakfast, lunch and dinners together based on everyone’s schedules.

 How will the finances be managed?

 Nomi Shirley is the current Treasurer of the Source Farm Foundation & Ecovillage.
-She lives onsite and can be contacted at firstname.lastname@example.org.
+She lives onsite and can be contacted at email@example.com.
 All major financial arrangements go through her.
-Work Exchangers and visitors must either pay their fees through paypal via the website, by check made out to Source Farm Foundation or in cash upon arrival at The Source Farm.
+Work exchangers and visitors must either pay their fees through PayPal, by check made out to the Source Farm Foundation and Ecovillage or in cash upon arrival to The Source.

 How integrated is the Source Farm community with the people of Johns Town?

 One of The Source’s missions is to assist with the economic and social development of the Johns Town community.
-There are a number of community projects The Source is working on in partnership with the community, such as The Summer Literacy Project (Teach & Beach), The Johns Town Women’s Craft Cooperative, Youth Arts and Craft Project, and several arts and crafts workshops for the community and parish of St. Thomas.
-Our next project will be the Johns Town CSA (Community Sponsored Agriculture).
+There are a number of community projects The Source has worked in partnership with the community on projects, such as Summer Institute, The Johns Town Women’s Craft Cooperative, Youth Arts and Craft Project, and several arts and crafts workshops for the community and parish of St. Thomas.
+Our most recent project will be the Johns Town CSA (Community Sponsored Agriculture).

 What does it cost